|

 Building:

-Foyer/Miss Knocker Study/Dining Room/Day Cloak Room/Maids Dining
+Knocker's Study/Dining Room/Day Cloak Room/Maids Dining Room/Pantry/Miss

 Office/Assembly-Music-Religious Instruction Room/Management & Staff